-The principles set out below embody beliefs about what is important and desirable at Jireh School.
+The principles set out below embody beliefs about what is important and desirable at Jireh Christian School.
 They underpin all school decision making.
 Although similar, the principles and the values have different functions.
-The principles relate to how curriculum is formalised at Jireh School; they are particularly relevant to the processes of planning, prioritising and review.
+The principles relate to how curriculum is formalised at Jireh Christian School.
+They are particularly relevant to the processes of planning, prioritising and review.
 The values are part of the everyday curriculum - encouraged, modelled and explored.

-All of the curriculum is consistent with these twelve principles:
+The curriculum is consistent with these twelve principles: